ziqiaow/PGS.TRI/README.md

     source("./R/PGS-TRI.R")
     source("./R/simulation.R")

-## Run PGS-TRI in R

-The full tutorial of PGS.TRI package and data examples to run in R are in this website [https://ziqiaow.github.io/PGS.TRI/](https://ziqiaow.github.io/PGS.TRI/).

 ## Run PGS-TRI from Command Line
+PGS-TRI can also be run directly from the command line without starting an R session.
 Example codes for running PGS-TRI using command line:
 ```bash
 # Download or clone this GitHub repository by
 git clone https://github.com/ziqiaow/PGS.TRI.git